cedadev/cloudhands-ops/cloudhands/ops/doc/tst-integration.rst

 2. Click the confirmation link.

-    * The link takes you to https://jasmin-cloud.jc.rl.ac.uk/login.
+    * The linked page redirects you to https://jasmin-cloud.jc.rl.ac.uk/login.

 3. Successful login
 -------------------